frank26080115/greenjay/README.md

 Other Notes
 ===

+As I said before, this is a fork of the Greenjay firmware, meaning I did not write it originally, and this repo is a copy of it so that I can modify it.

-While this is a fork, the only change I've made:
+The only change I've made:

  * make sure all 3 combinations are automatically built
  * appended `GJ_` to the file names
  * placed all files in the `src` directory
+ * add this instructional readme

 I am unlikely to ever update the source code, and it is unlikely that BLHeli_S or the upstream Greenjay repository get updated.

+If there are bugs, I will not be able to assist.